arielfr/react-base-app/README.md

-# react-base-app
+# React Boilerplate for SSR + HMR (React + LESS files)

-This is a base React Application with Hot Module Replacement.
-This application is generic, you can use it to create your own React Application with SSR.
+This is a boilerplate for a Server Side React Application with Client side code too, with Hot Module Replacement.
+HMR applies to React Components and **LESS** files.
+This application is a boilerplate, so you can use it to create your own React Application.

 Just clone it, fork it, or copy the code and start constructing yout application.
 This is just a skeleton.

-**Production Ready**
+**This application is Production Ready.
+You just need to compile the assets and run the app, and it will work like a charm**.

 ### Structure